IDGCaptainRussia94/Terraria-SGAmod/README.md

 -The Calamity Rune and Luminous Gel are created at the Luminous Alter now, check the wiki for all the recipe combos

+-TF2 emblems have received a rework, they now gain XP as they are used, explained ingame.
+Contracker is now purchasable from the start of the game for 2 gold, RED/BLU emblems are craftable after Murk

--Hellion's 2nd phase will now only start if the player is wearing a Soul of Secrets
+-Hellion's 2nd phase will now only start if the player is wearing a Soul of Secrets, allowing the 1st phase to be farmed and the player to get Souls of Bytes without having to face the 2nd phase right after

 -The Strange Portal has been given a head and can now be manually moved into different houses

+-Cobalt Wraith now locks the hardmode forge, rather than the anvil

 -Draken's Dialog has been moved around to help give players instructions, also a new interaction has been added after you become close friends

+-The way accessories boost percent damage taken on enemies has been changed, it now additive of the original damage rather than a stacking multiplier

 -Hellion gains defense and debuff immunity apon activating Tyrant's Glare (post Festive Moons/warped background phase)